 I am super pleased to participate for my eighth year in this challenge hosted by Karen at the blog Books and Chocolate.
 Below is what I have tentatively chosen to read for the Back to the Classics challenge 2021 categories.

-1. A 19th century classic: any book first published from 1800 to 1899 – The answer is “Trollope”.
-Of the books I own, I can read either the both fairly shortish books Doctor Wortle’s School or Cousin Henry or the chunkster Orley Farm
+Thanks a million to Karen for hosting.
+I know it takes time and effort on her part to post the links and keep track, etc. I am so grateful to her for giving so many bloggers this opportunity yet again. :D1.
+A 19th century classic: any book first published from 1800 to 1899 – The answer is “Trollope”.
+Of the books I own, I can read either the both fairly shortish books Doctor Wortle’s School or Cousin Henry or the chunkster Orley Farm.

 3. A classic by a woman author.
 I have another Monica Dickens novel, Mariana, published by Persephone that I need to read.
 I am also tempted to splurge and buy some more Dorothy Whipple titles from that publisher.
 Actually, I have a lot of female authors on my shelf that need reading: The Stone Angel by Margaret Lawrence, The Locust Have No King by Dawn Powell and any number of Barbara Pym titles...
 This and the 19th century category are the easiest for me to fill from stuff I already own.